Orlando Arcia Player Props: Braves vs. Guardians

-The Atlanta Braves and Orlando Arcia (.220 slugging percentage over his past 10 games, including one homer), battle starter Gavin Williams and the Cleveland Guardians at Progressive Field, Monday at 7:10 PM ET.
+On Tuesday, Orlando Arcia (hitting .125 in his past 10 games) and the Atlanta Braves play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 7:10 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Marlins.
+He had a one-hit performance in his previous game (1-for-3) against the Guardians.

 Orlando Arcia Game Info & Props vs. the Guardians